lianggroup/lianggroup/README.md

 - Interested in machine learning and wireless communications in general

 ```
 I usually have 1-2 Ph.D. and 3-4 Master's openings every year.
-Please drop me an email if you're interested in working with me.
+Please drop me an email if you're interested in our group.
 Email:lliang@seu.edu.cn
 ```